 A successful and high-performing SIAM ecosystem is fuelled by collaboration, cooperation, and coordination, and is underpinned by trust, mutual respect, and shared motivation by all parties involved.
 If we recognise a SIAM environment as “one team” delivering valued and valuable end-to-end services, then the Customer Organisation is not only a part of this team but a leader.

-There is also a role within the SIAM environment in setting, managing improving the culture.
+There is also a role within the SIAM environment in setting, managing and improving the culture.
 A culture of collaboration and continuous improvement is hard to define, specifically in contracts and agreements, and it will be up to the Customer Organisation to facilitate such a culture and provide direction to enable everyone to maximise their participation and contribution.

-The role of the Customer Organisation is not just a participant in a SIAM ecosystem, but an active leader.
+The role of the Customer Organisation is not just as a participant in a SIAM ecosystem, but as an active leader.
 This is why we’ve likened the role to that of a first violinist in an orchestra.
 As concertmasters, they set the tone for the entire orchestra, carry the melody, and work in harmony with the conductor-like Service Integrator.